feelsuegood/suemake/README.md

 - [React DayPicker](https://daypicker.dev/) *date picker*

 ## Notes 📝
-- # configure only a specific branch to build
+- # configure only a specific branch to build on Vercel
 ```bash
 if [ "$VERCEL_GIT_BRANCH" != "branch-name" ]; then exit 0; fi
 ```